The Ricci curvature on simplicial complexes: Properties of the Ricci curvature on simplicial complexes

-Whenever we are interested in a lower bound of the Ricci curvature, the following lemma implies that it is sufficient to consider the Ricci curvature of connected faces, although the Ricci curvature is defined for any pair of faces. \begin{prop}[Lin-Lu-Yau \cite{Yau1}] If $\kappa(F, F') \geq k$ for any connected faces $F \sim F'$ and for a real number $k$, then $\kappa(F, F') \geq k$ for any pair of faces $(F, F') \in S_i \times S_i$. \end{prop} This proposition is proved in the same way as Lemma 2.3 in \cite{Yau1}.
+Regarding the lower bound of the Ricci curvature, the following lemma implies that considering the Ricci curvature of connected faces is sufficient, although the Ricci curvature is defined for any pair of faces. \begin{prop}[Lin-Lu-Yau \cite{Yau1}] If $\kappa(F, F') \geq k$ for any connected faces $F \sim F'$ and for a real number $k$, then $\kappa(F, F') \geq k$ for any pair of faces $(F, F') \in S_i \times S_i$. \end{prop} This proposition is proved in the same manner as Lemma 2.3 in \cite{Yau1}.